 Organisations: European Solidarity Corps projects are submitted and managed mainly by organisations which have a European Solidarity Corps Quality Label or Erasmus+ Volunteering Accreditation.
 Organisations participating in European Solidarity Corps projects must be established in a European Solidarity Corps Participating Country or a Partner Country.

 How it works

-After completing the online registration process, they can be invited to join activities run by accredited organisations.
+After completing the online registration process, young people can be invited to join activities run by accredited organisations.
 These organisations have access to a matching tool called Placement Administration and Support System (PASS), which allows them to search the database for suitable candidates for their projects.

 The tool is a single-point access to information, placement and recruitment services offering a pool of young people much broader than typically found locally or nationally.

-A dedicated website with information for UK organisations will be launched soon.
-In the meantime, you can subscribe to the European Solidarity Corps UK newsletter to receive the latest updates.
+A dedicated website with information for UK organisations is now live: eusolidaritycorps.org.uk.
+Also, you can subscribe to the European Solidarity Corps UK newsletter to receive the latest updates.
 Why not download our three promotional postcards, below, to help spread the word?

 More information for organisations